Hanandrof/GoSystems/ReadMe.md

 This program is built to use SMTP to send an email with your system information using GoLang.
 It uses environment variables from a PowerShell script and accesses them when running a Go Program

+## Contact Information
+For any inquiries regarding this project please look at the below contact information
++ Alex Cochrane
++ alextcochrane@gmail.com

 ## Dependencies
 + Go
   + Make sure the installation is referenced in your **PATH** environment variable